 This week’s Sunday Supper theme is awesome.
 I’m so excited!
-Everyone is sharing a movie inspired recipe.
+Everyone is sharing a movie inspired recipe and I’ve chosen a fish tajine.
 Even though I loathe it, I wonder if you can guess which movie I’ve chosen?

 Want to know a little insider secret?
 There’s no such place as Rick’s Cafe – never was.
 Flocks of tourists visit Casablanca every year to find it, and they do find a Rick’s Cafe but it’s just a tourist trap.
 It’s interesting to watch this movie, knowing a bit of history surrounding the area during that time.
 Casablanca was certainly an international city though it’s safe to say English wasn’t the language d’jour.
 The first time I went to Casablanca it wasn’t at all what I expected.
 It looks like every other large city in the developing world.
 While I am sure there are some very nice parts of town, the places I’ve been have not been anywhere I would want to live long term.

 Because Casablanca is a port city, fish and seafood is fresh and plentiful.
 It’s very easy to buy fish for only a dollar or two, that I can only dream about here in the middle of the US.
 Up and down the Moroccan coast there are variations of tajines, stuffed fish, and other seafood dishes specific to that region and sometimes even a specific city.
 This fish tajine can be found in Casablanca.
 It’s easy to make and even if you think you don’t like fish, well you may just change your mind after trying this!

 Casablanca Fish Tajine

 - one large handful of Italian parsley

 - 1 tsp kosher salt or sea salt

 - 2 minced garlic cloves